Running my 3HP 3-PHASE MOTOR from household AC

 chain) is the one that has to be good enough.

 High-quality electrolytics last 30 years.
-As electrolytics age (“dry out”), their capacitance may drop—if you don’t have a capacitance meter (relatively cheap, easy to find), the motor’s vibration will tell you the capacitance you expected isn't all there.
+As electrolytics age (“dry out”), their capacitance may drop—if you don’t have a capacitance meter, the motor’s vibration will tell you the capacitance you expected isn't all there.
 You can add some more capacitors in parallel to top things back up again.
 Old capacitors can also “leak” more current, which makes them warm, which dries them out faster.
-Not a big deal – once you know that the capacitor can (the aluminum outside surface) has no leakage voltage on it, you can feel the temperature with your hand a couple times a year.
-If it ever feels different (warmer), order a new one.
-This warmth issue is related to ESR, the Equivalent Series Resistance.
-ESR meters are relatively expensive and hard to find, so please, let's just get started.
-If the capacitor has a good enough voltage rating and is getting hot anyway, you don't need a meter to know what's up.
+Not a big deal – once you know that the capacitor can has no leakage voltage on it, you can feel the temperature with your hand a couple times a year.
+If it ever feels different, order a new one.

 For